-In the reporting year Medlife generated in life insurance gross premiums written in the total amount of kUSD 39,716 (2016: kUSD 42,506).
-Premiums written are offset by net claims incurred amounting to kUSD 51,287 (2016: kUSD 57,432).
-In the reporting year in the individual annual financial statements according to IFRS, profit before taxes in the amount of kUSD 11,285 (2016: kUSD 9,112) were generated.
+In the reporting year Medlife generated in life insurance gross premiums written in the total amount of kUSD 36,582 (2019: kUSD 34,347).
+Premiums written are offset by net claims incurred amounting to kUSD 50,041 (2019: kUSD 56,152).
+In the reporting year in the individual annual financial statements according to IFRS, a profit before taxes in the amount of kUSD 7,088 (2019: kUSD 8,828) was generated.

-The income from investments (incl. liquid funds) in the annual financial statements according to IFRS of Medlife amounted to kUSD 15,562 (2016: kUSD 16,299).
+The income from investments (incl. liquid funds) in the annual financial statements according to IFRS amounted to kUSD 15,265 (2019: kUSD 16,899).
 The most important goal in the investment strategy is the continuous ensuring of the ongoing ability to fulfil the obligations from the insurance contracts.